EulerianTechnologies/eanalytics-react-native/README.md

 ```

-To track `EAProperties`, call `Eulerian.track` from anywhere in your ReactNative app.
+To track any Eulerian Item call `Eulerian.track` from anywhere in your ReactNative app.
 If the POST request fails, it will be stored in local storage for future retry.